 Can North Carolina Truckers Get Workers’ Compensation After a Truck Accident?

-In North Carolina, workers’ compensation benefits are generally available to anyone injured while on the job, provided they work for an employer with three or more full-time employees (there are some exceptions to this rule).
+Workers’ compensation benefits are generally available to anyone injured while on the job, provided they work for an employer with three or more full-time employees (there are some exceptions to this rule).
 Work injuries are common across all industries, including the trucking industry.
-Many of our clients ask, “Can North Carolina truckers get workers’ compensation after a truck accident?”
+Many of our clients ask, “Can truckers get workers’ compensation after a truck accident?”

 The short answer is yes, but we’ll go into more detail.

-In this article, our North Carolina workers’ comp attorneys and truck accident lawyers will talk about the workers’ comp benefits truck drivers may be entitled to after an accident, and what you can do to protect your legal rights when seeking workers’ compensation as a trucker in North Carolina.
+In this article, our workers’ comp attorneys and truck accident lawyers will talk about the workers’ comp benefits truck drivers may be entitled to after an accident, and what you can do to protect your legal rights when seeking workers’ compensation as a trucker.

 “I’m a truck driver.
 Can I get workers’ compensation for a truck accident in North Carolina?”